rafizGit/SQL-Data-Analysis-Challenge/README.md

 - [Rafiqul Alam]

 ## Acknowledgments
-I would like to thank [Ted ROger's Bootcamp] for providing the dataset and challenge instructions which made this project possible.
+I would like to thank [Ted Roger's Bootcamp] for providing the dataset and challenge instructions which made this project possible.

 ## License
 This project is licensed under the [LICENSE](LICENSE) file in this repository.